Skip to main content

 Implement the AuthProvider protocol to create your own auth backend:

-from definable.auth import AuthProvider, AuthContext
+from definable.agent.auth import AuthProvider, AuthContext

 class MyAuth: